Look at Us: Album information

 Shortly after their single "I Got You Babe" had reached number 1 on both sides of the Atlantic, Sonny Bono quickly put together an album for himself and Cher to release in late 1965 to capitalize on its success.
 Much like the single, this album was also a hit, peaking at the number 2 position on the Billboard 200 for 8 weeks.
 It also went top ten in the UK, reaching #7.
+The album sold 600,000 copies in three weeks in the US, making it one of the fastest selling LPs in the history of the record business.
 Other than "I Got You Babe", the album contains the Billboard Hot 100 top 20 hit single "Just You" and the minor hit single "The Letter", which peaked at #75.

 The cover was designed by Haig Adishian and photographed by Robert W. Young.

 The song "Sing C'est la Vie" was covered in 1968 by future ABBA star Agnetha Fältskog with Swedish lyrics as a non-album duet-single with fellow Swedish singer Jörgen Edman entitled "Sjung denna sång".